 - General Behavioral Risk Factors

 - Sexual Practices

 - Health Habits

-We can enhance the quality and efficiency of research projects by offering assistance in project development, availability of validated instruments used by numerous research groups around the country, and support for the collection and analysis of behavior and patient-reported outcomes (e.g., symptom experience, satisfaction with care, and health-related quality of life).
+We can enhance the quality and efficiency of research projects by offering assistance in project development, availability of validated instruments used by numerous research groups around the country, and support for the collection and analysis of behavior.

-A wide range of accurate and reliable QUESTIONNAIRES and research designs for assessing human behavior are provided.
-Specialized instruments for culturally diversified populations such as Mexican Americans and Native Americans and focused diet questionnaires are also available.
+A wide range of valid and reliable QUESTIONNAIRES and research designs for assessing human behavior are provided.
+Specialized instruments for culturally diverse populations such as Mexican Americans and Native Americans and focused diet questionnaires are also available.

 SERVICES for the research community include:

 - Questionnaire development